My Yoder Story

 A custom Yoder Smokers trailer is at the heart of Paul Hartman’s business and community life.

-When he’s not working, Paul hauls the Cimarron smoker trailer to community and church events, cooking barbecue meals to support local organizations and residents.
+When he is not working, Paul hauls the Cimarron smoker trailer to community and church events, cooking barbecue meals to support local organizations and residents.

-He considers it the perfect partner in achieving his personal and professional goals.
+He considers it the perfect partner for achieving his personal and professional goals.